 If American odds are indicated (listed) with the plus sign, then they show the amount you would win with 100 bets.
 If there is a minus sign, then odds show how much you need to bet to win 100.

-If you bet on event with decimal odds of 5.0 or fractional odds 4/1, the American odds will be + 400.
-If you bet on decimal odds 1.5, respectively fractional odds will be ½, therefore the American odds will be -200.
+If you bet on an event with decimal odds of 5.0 or fractional odds 4/1, the American odds will be + 400.
+If you bet on decimal odds 1.5, respectively fractional odds will be ½.
+Therefore the American odds will be -200.

 American odds can be divided into positive and negative.
 Negative odds show what stake you need to win 100 units.
 Positive odds show how big your winnings could be if you bet 100 units.

-In the bookmakers companies you usually have the option to choose in what type of odds to see the possible outcomes of different events, but knowing all three types of odds and understanding them makes you a more worthy player.
+In the bookmakers’ companies you usually have the option to choose in what type of odds to see the possible outcomes of different events, but knowing all three kinds of odds and understanding them makes you a more worthy player.